A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

 thus making the above adjunction into a Quillen equivalence.

-\subsection{Categories internal to simplicial sets}
+\subsubsection{Categories internal to simplicial sets}

 Instead of enriching categories in a category of spaces as in Section \ref{sec top cat}, for certain applications it turns out to be useful to also have a space of objects (thus allowing more flexibility than in topological categories), but keeping strict composition (and thus having more rigidity than in Segal spaces).
 This philosophy is implemented when considering categories internal to spaces.
+We will use this model to construct examples of Segal spaces.